ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 > **TEACHER**
 >
 > **TEACHER**
-> (Sheepishly)
 > Hello everyone.
 Good morning, everyone.
-Welcome to class - my name is Mr. ### and I am your 5th grade science teacher - .
+Welcome to class - my name is Mr. ### and I am your 5th grade science teacher - - - - Life doesn't seem to control - not the way the light goes - just the way the light bends across.

 (noticing a distracted student)
 Hey, you paying attention?